 BBC iPlayer’s Focus on Film section includes Mark Kermode's Secrets of Cinema series, interviews with the directors of a number of set films, and the Inside Cinema series of short films looking at different movie tropes.

 The Business of Film Radio 4 documentary series covers a range of issues in film production and may also be useful for A Level Media students too.

 The Yale Film Analysis Guide is really helpful for developing students’ understanding of the micro-elements of film form, and would also be useful for A Level Media students looking at media language in television drama and music videos.
 Film Sound is a useful source of explanations of a wide range of sound techniques.

 To help Media and Film students develop their understanding of practical skills BBC Academy and Vimeo's Video School both have lots of useful guides.
 RocketJump Film School has a series of playlists covering different elements of film production and includes helpful guides to a range of techniques.

 Indie Film Hustle have lots of blogs on practical techniques and key filmmakers and film movements.
 Screen Skills have a range of job profiles and information to help students research potential career paths.
-They are also running free remote training including masterclasses with industry professionals.

 For more general activities both Into Film and Film Education have a wide range of guides and suggested tasks.
 The BBFC website has a student guide and range of activities (including rate your own trailer!) which will help students understand film regulation.